What is increasing term life insurance?

 $200,000

-It’s important to review your increasing term life insurance policy (or any policy) with your agent or broker before signing to make sure you understand how your unique policy works.
-If your insurance company has a maximum limit or an atypical increment for increases, those affect the final death benefit amount your loved ones receive.
+It’s important to review your increasing term life insurance policy (or any policy) with your agent or broker before signing to make sure you understand how your policy works.

 Using riders to increase your life insurance coverage

-Most term life insurance policies and some permanent policies allow you to incorporate riders, optional additions that can extend your coverage and add flexibility to the terms and conditions.
+Most term life insurance policies and some permanent policies allow you to incorporate riders — optional add-ons that can extend your coverage and add flexibility to the terms and conditions.

-If your goal is to have a flexible policy that allows you to add more coverage over time, instead of purchasing an increasing term life policy, we recommend the following riders:
+If your goal is to have a flexible policy that allows you to add more coverage over time, there are other options you can consider instead of purchasing an increasing term life policy.
+These include a term conversion insurance rider and guaranteed insurability rider.

 If you’re approaching the end of your term and still need life insurance coverage, a term conversion rider allows you to convert a term life insurance policy into a permanent or whole life insurance policy.

 If you have a permanent life insurance policy, you may be able to add a guaranteed insurability rider.
-This rider allows you to increase the death benefit after major life events, such as a marriage or birth.
+This policy add-on allows you to increase the death benefit after major life events, like getting married or having a baby.

 Rebecca Shoenthal is a licensed life, disability, and health insurance expert and a former editor at Policygenius.
 Her insights about life insurance and finance have appeared in The Wall Street Journal, Fox Business, The Balance, HerMoney, SBLI, and John Hancock.